kimgoetzke/kimgoetzke.github.io/content/powershell/useful-scripts.md

 }

 function EncodeStringAsBase64 {
-    Write-Host "Action:"$function - encodes, prints, and copies a string as base64 to your clipboard."
+    Write-Host "Action: $function - encodes, prints, and copies a string as base64 to your clipboard."
     $string = $arg
     if ($string -eq [string]::empty -or $string -eq $null) {
         Write-Host "No string provided."